-B. Clustering
+4.2.
+Clustering

-Point clouds collected by the robot are segmented into query clusters.
-First, we filter the point cloud to remove outlying points that are not near any surface or object.
+First, the point clouds collected by the robot are segmented into query clusters.
+We filter the point cloud to remove outlying points that are not near any surface or object.
 This type of noise is especially common on occlusion boundaries with laser range finders.
 The remaining points are then downsampled to reduce computation time.
 A grid size of 1 cm was used for the downsampling in this work.
 Because the sensor's height relative to the ground is known, we can easily remove the ground plane by discarding any points below a given z-coordinate.
 With the ground plane removed, we can then cluster the remaining points.
 In this work, we require a minimum of 100 points per cluster, and allow 10cm distance between points within a cluster.
-Objects such as chairs, tables, desks, and the walls of the room are returned as clusters.
-Many of these do not correspond to furniture objects, and they are filtered by bounding box size to discard objects that are much too large, much too small, or not near the ground.
+Objects such as chairs, tables, desks, walls of the room and others are returned as clusters.
+As this work uses furniture as a use case, we filtered clusters out that cannot represent furniture or parts of furniture.
+Filtering was done based on bounding box size and position to discard objects that are much too large, much too small, or not near the ground.

-C. Alignment
+4.3.
+Alignment

-For each candidate partial model M_p , VPOD computes the transformation matrix T that transforms the centroid of the partial model M_p to the centroid of the cluster C it was matched against and apply T{center} to M_p .
-This yields the transformed partial model $M'p = T{center}M_p$.
-However, models in a database usually have limited angular resolution, e.g we might have a model of a chair rotated at 10° and at 20° in the database.
-The transformation might not align M_p and C optimally.
-In order to compensate for this, as well as centroid computation errors, Iterative Closet Point (ICP) [2] is performed on M'p and C. The algorithm assumes that the objects are mostly upright and disqualifies candidate models if the rotation around the ground plane is beyond a threshold.
-The resulting transformation matrix T{ICP} is saved.
-T{center} and T{ICP} are now both applied to the full model M_f out of which M_p was generated yielding $M'f = T{ICP}T{center}M_f$.
-Consequently M'f represents the full model M_f mapped into world coordinates at the candidate location.
+Next, VPOD computes the transformation matrix T that transforms the centroid of each candidate partial model $M_p$ to the centroid of the cluster C it was matched against. $T{center}$ is then apply to $M_p$ .
+This yields the transformed partial model $M'p = T{center}M_p$ .
+However, models in a database usually have limited angular resolution, e.g we might have a model of a chair rotated at $10^{\circ}$ and at $20^{\circ}$ in the database.
+The transformation might not align $M_p$ and C optimally.
+In order to compensate for this, as well as centroid computation errors, Iterative Closet Point (ICP) [2] is performed on $M'p$ and C. The algorithm assumes that the objects are mostly upright and disqualifies candidate models if the rotation around the ground plane is beyond a threshold.
+The resulting transformation matrix $T{ICP}$ is saved. $T{center}$ and $T{ICP}$ are now both applied to the complete model $M_c$ out of which $M_p$ was generated yielding $M'{c} = T{ICP}T{center}M{c}$ .
+Consequently, $M'{c}$ represents the complete model $M_c$ mapped into world coordinates at the candidate location.

-D. Occlusion
+4.4.
+Occlusion

-Each point in the mapped full model M'f is checked for occlusion.
-This is done through a technique similar to ray casting.
-We adapted ray casting to the property of a laser that the lateral error increases with radial distance.
-As such, for each point p in M'f , we check if any point in W lies within a cone originating at the viewpoint origin and facing p.
-To check this easily, all the points in M'f and the world W are transformed to radial coordinates around the viewpoint first.
+Each point in the mapped complete model $M'c$ is now checked for occlusion.
+This is done through a technique based on ray casting.
+We adapted traditional ray casting to the property of a laser for which the lateral error typically increases with radial distance.
+As such, for each point p in $M'c$ , we check if any point in W lies within a cone originating at the viewpoint origin and facing p.
+To check this easily, all the points in $M'c$ and the world W are transformed to radial coordinates around the viewpoint.
 The slope of the cone is tuned to match the known angular error of the laser.
 In order to compensate for noise in the radial distance, we require the occluding point to be a minimum distance in front of the occluded point.
 In addition, because a model should not occlude itself, we remove C from W prior to the occlusion test.
-Points that have been determined to be occluded in this way are omitted from M'{f} .
-The resulting model $M_f^ = occlude(M_f', W)$ is then scored.
+Points that have been determined to be occluded in this way are omitted from $M'c$ .
+The resulting model $M_c^ = occlude(M'c, W)$ is then scored.